core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Using the Accept Option, the requester can control whether the returned list is returned in CoRE Link Format (`application/link-format`, default) or in alternate content-formats (e.g. from {{I-D.ietf-core-links-json}}).

-The page and count parameters are used to obtain lookup results in specified increments using pagination, where count specifies how many links to return and page specifies which subset of links organized in sequential pages, each containing 'count' links, starting with link zero and page zero.
+Additional query parameters "page" and "count" are used to obtain lookup results in specified increments using pagination, where count specifies how many links to return and page specifies which subset of links organized in sequential pages, each containing 'count' links, starting with link zero and page zero.
 Thus, specifying count of 10 and page of 0 will return the first 10 links in the result set (links 0-9).
 Count = 10 and page = 1 will return the next 'page' containing links 10-19, and so on.

 Multiple search criteria MAY be included in a lookup.
 All included criteria MUST match for a link to be returned.
 The RD MUST support matching with multiple search criteria.